Even her gardens personified how humanity is like "flowers from one garden - united in diversity."

 And then, in a blink-of-an-eye, appears this make-shift hobble.
 It is made of corrugated metal, and painted Kelly Green - as if trying to blend in with all the greenery.

-Copyright Joanne E. Galliher, 2016 - Even 9 years after leaving those 25 acres, Joanne still sees it in her mind and heart's eye.
+Copyright Joanne E. Galliher, 2016 - Even nearly 2 decades after leaving those 25 acres, Joanne still sees it in her mind and heart's eye.

 Joanne just had to admire the starry nights so naturally she cut a big square for a window right at the head of her bed.